South Korean presidential helicopter

-The South Korean Presidential Helicopter is the Republic of Korea Air Force helicopter used to transport the President of South Korea.
+The South Korean Presidential Helicopter is a Republic of Korea Air Force helicopter used to transport the President of South Korea.
 The current aircraft tail number is 05050.

-Three highly modified military versions of the Sikorsky S-92 helicopter are currently used as the Presidential helicopters.
+Three highly modified military versions of the Sikorsky S-92 helicopter are currently used as the presidential helicopters.
 The aircraft are configured to carry 22 passengers, with two crew members.

-The helicopter has an array of offensive and defensive safety measures which are mostly classified in nature, to keep the President safe.
+The helicopter has an array of offensive and defensive safety measures which are mostly classified in nature, to keep the president safe.

 Acquirement

 In 2007 the South Korean Air Force and the Presidential Security Service ordered three highly modified Sikorsky S-92 helicopters to serve as the Presidential Helicopter as part of the VC-X program.
 They are stationed at Seoul Air Base.

 Security

 Very little is known about the security equipment of the helicopters, with most information being classified.
-It is known that the aircraft have infrared vision, missile defense systems, secure communication lines, flares to deflect heat-seeking missiles and a radar warning system.
+It is known that the aircraft have infrared vision, missile defence systems, secure communication lines, flares to deflect heat-seeking missiles, and a radar warning system.